SabotagePerformanceAppraisals/seattle-scrum/_posts/2019-08-10-seven-alternatives-to-scrum-of-scrums.md

 In 2008, Craig Larman and Bas Vodde wrote in _Scaling Lean & Agile Development_:
 > The most common misconception regarding the SoS is the assumption that it is the best or only way to hold a coordination meeting in Scrum.
 The SoS seemed a reasonable idea when first proposed (based on limited experiments), but there are alternatives that people now realize may work better...

+### SoS Meeting Recommendation Morphs Into A Structural Recommendation
+Bas Vodde sent me this comment:
+> I think you probably want to distinguish two different Scrum of Scrums concepts:
+>
+> 1) The Scrum of Scrums meeting.
+Which seems to be in most of Ken’s writing and to be associated with SAFe.
+Most of the article is about that.
+>
+> 2) The "Scrum of Scrums” structural idea.
+This is what Cesario was referring about and is called “the Nexus” in Nexus.
+You ‘could’ think of an Requirement Area in LeSS of that (I do not, but can understand the argument).
+>
+> My interpretation of history is that (1) morphed into (2) over time…
+>
+> Bas

 ## Why Scrum of Scrums Continues 16 Years After The Problems Are Known And 10 Years After Ken Disowned it

 My theory is that Scrum of Scrums is like a bad song we can't get out of our heads.
 I think other influential people (including Mike Cohn and Jeff Sutherland, who became a Scrum trainer in 2008) kept promoting it because we had so few agreed answers for organizations with more than 11 people.
 Scrum of Scrums is not in the *Scrum Guide*, but it is built in the two top-marketed ["big box" approaches to scaling](http://www.lafable.com).
 Scrum of Scrums is semi-discouraged in LeSS (the less marketed approach to scaling) because we keep finding alternatives that are better at increasing an organization's ability to learn and adapt.